themeetinghouse/mobile/src/screens/content/readme.md

 ## Featured Screen - featured.json

-Add link-item to link-list in featured.json to add more pages to show to users.
+Add `link-item` in featured.json `content: []` field to add more screens to show to users.

-"screen" field should match json file of page to point the link to.
+`"navigateTo`" field should match json file name of the screen to point the link to, or optionally an external URL.

+Include an optional `"groups"` field matching Cognito groups that will be allowed to see links.

+i.e.
+`"groups": ["Elder"]` will show link only to users who belong to `Elder` Cognito group.
+`"groups": []`, or not including a `"groups"` field will show the link to all users `"groups": ["Elder", "Admin"]` will show links to users in groups `Elder` and `Admin`

-Refer to "List" section for instructions
+Refer to `"link-item"` content component for instructions

     {
     	"screen": {
     		"title": "Starred",
     		"config": {
     			"hideBottomNav": false,